siffiejoe/lua-amalg/README.md

-The `luasrcdiet` plugin is a transformation plugin that minifies Lua source code by replacing names of local variables, stripping white space, removing comments, etc. It passes through binary input (i.e. already compile Lua code) unmodified.
+The `luasrcdiet` plugin is a transformation plugin that minifies Lua source code by replacing names of local variables, stripping white space, removing comments, etc. It passes through binary input (i.e. already compiled Lua code) unmodified.
 You need to install the [luasrcdiet][8] module for the amalgamation step.
 The amalgamated script doesn't have any extra dependencies.
 This transformation is a good choice for reducing the size of the resulting amalgamated Lua